Shirley Franklin: Political career

 In 2008, facing a major deficit, Mayor Franklin asked the Atlanta City Council to approve a property tax increase, to avoid public safety cuts.
 The Atlanta City Council unanimously shot down the measure, which would have caused the average city homeowner to pay an estimated extra $30 in property taxes under Franklin's plan.
 As Mayor Franklin warned, without the tax increase, layoffs and pay cuts of Atlanta public safety officials would be imminent.

 According to the Atlanta Journal-Constitution, in December 2008 Franklin announced that 222 city workers would lose their jobs to help fill a projected $50 million to $60 million budget shortfall.
 Most remaining city workers, including firefighters, will work fewer hours and suffer a pay cut as part of the budget cuts.

 Mayor Shirley Franklin has said that the deficits in the city of Atlanta are not because of excess city spending.
 In fact, according to the Atlanta Business Chronicle city spending actually ran slightly below budgeted amounts through the first quarter of the fiscal year that began in July.
 According to Mayor Shirley Franklin, city tax collections are down by more than 12 percent because of the economic downturn.
 However, basic accounting mistakes in the city budget also played a significant role in the budget crisis.

 Franklin, along with Philadelphia's Michael Nutter and Phil Gordon of Phoenix, lobbied Treasury Secretary Henry Paulson in a joint letter asking for a share of the proposed $700 billion bailout.

 Honors

 Mayor Franklin was the recipient of Profile in Courage Award in 2005, issued by the John F. Kennedy Library Foundation.
 The foundation praised her management of the city of Atlanta during the critical period of enormous deficit and loss of public confidence in government following the corrupt administration of Mayor Bill Campbell.
 In 2007, she received an honorary degree in Doctor of Humane Letters from Oglethorpe University.

+In 2022, she was inducted as a Georgia Trustee, an honor given by the Georgia Historical Society in conjunction with the Governor of Georgia to individuals whose accomplishments and community service reflect the ideals of the founding body of Trustees, which governed the Georgia colony from 1732 to 1752.

+In March 2025, Central Avenue in downtown Atlanta was renamed Shirley Clarke Franklin Blvd.
+Westside Reservoir Park was renamed Shirley Clarke Franklin Park.